fischuu/fischuu.github.io/lectures/IntroductionToR/index.md

 ## Hints: Example data

 1. Use the `mean()` function.
 Columns you can access with `$` or with `[]`.
-2. People how survived are encoded as 1.
+2. People who survived are encoded as 1.
 A sum over the corresponding column gives the total amount.
 3. You could use either `min()`/`max()` or `range()` on the column `bhr`.
 4. The required function is called `sd()`.